Tradescantia bracteata

 Tradescantia bracteata, the longbract spiderwort, or prairie spiderwort, is a species of Tradescantia.
-It is native to the northern and central Great Plains and Mississippi Valley regions of the United States, from Arkansas and Oklahoma north to Minnesota and Montana, with a few isolated populations farther east.
+It is native to the northern and central Great Plains and Mississippi Valley regions of the United States, from Arkansas and Oklahoma north to Minnesota and Montana, with a few isolated populations further east.
 It is grown for its purple flowers.
 It blooms from May to July in the US.
+A protected population of the species is found in the Sugarloaf Mountains-Midland Peak Natural Area.